Dsilva019/EDA-of-Major-Outages/README.md

 # Hypothesis Testing
-### Main Questtion: Is there significant difference between the distribution of outages of the seasons in the SPP NERC compared to the Overall distribution of outages in the NERC Regions.
+### Main Questtion: Is there significant difference between the distribution of outages of the seasons in the SPP NERC Region compared to the Overall distribution of outages in the NERC Regions.

 &emsp;&emsp;&emsp;To answer my main question I decided to compare the distributions of the outages in each season of the SPP Region and the Overall NERC Region distribution of outages in each season.
-The table below displays said distributions for a couple of the NERC Regions.
+To create these distributions, I first created a new column called 'Season', which stated the season in which the outage occurred.
+Once I did that I then created a table that displays the distributions, the table below displays a couple of the NERC Regions.
 &nbsp;